James Baines (1821 - 1867)

 We see that the 1881 census contains rather more personal data than do today's censuses, and that the place names of Bagshot and Windlesham almost appear to be used interchangeable.
 We can also see that the 8 year old daughter attended school (that would have been Bagshot school, only a few yards from where she lived), but by the age of 11 the elder daughters were already working as domestic servants.

-Andrew, an expatriate of the area, wrote from Australia to remind me that Waterers' does still exist, on a large site off the A30 (London Road).
-Just what the commercial set up is, I do not know.
-Some years ago Waterer's appeared to have been taken over by Notcutts' Garden Centres (a large chain with several sites across the southeast).
+Andrew, an expatriate of the area, wrote from Australia to remind me that Waterers' does still exist, on a large site off the A30 (London Road) - or at least it did when he wrote.
+Just what the commercial set up was, I do not know.
+Some years previously Waterer's appeared to have been taken over by Notcutts' Garden Centres (a large chain with several sites across the southeast).
 The sign board on the A30 said "Notcutts Garden Center" with "Waterers Nurseries" underneath.
 Notcutts' web site said "Sharing the Bagshot site is Waterers Nurseries, one of the country's leading Rhododendron and Azalea specialists, and main provider of nursery stock to our garden centres in the south of the country."
-More recently (circa 2007) Notcutts decided to centralise all their nursery work elsewhere, retain Bagshot only as a retail outlet, and sell off the redundant land for housing.
-As of late 2008 the potential building land in lying fallow and the sign boards no longer mention Waterers Nursery.
+Circa 2007 Notcutts decided to centralise all their nursery work elsewhere, retain Bagshot only as a retail outlet, and sell off the redundant land for housing.
+For a while the potential building land lay fallow and the sign boards no longer mentioned Waterers Nursery.
+The housing estate was built, and soon after Notcutts announced that the site would be razed and a new retail outlet built combining their garden centre with a supermarket.
+As the site was being razed in 2014 they announced that they were pulling out leaving the supermarket development. [x]

 There is a little more about the Waterer family here.